NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

       - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space.
       - Paste image or video links with valid file extensions in the wofi prompt and the download will automatically be processed, saved, and set as your new wallpaper.
     - Border colors and UI elements have dynamic color schemes.
-  - **__This repo gives you have at most 2 pre-installed out-of-the-box layouts/styling for waybar, hyprlock, and SwayNC.
-The best part?
-You can make your own!__**
 <br>

 ![Screenshot](image.png)